Ways you can become involved

 Classlist Parent App

 As communication between parents is not always easy unless you personally know parents either in your child's class or through other means, we have signed up both the Senior and Junior schools to Classlist, an app which will help us commuicate with each other.
 Classlist is not only another means of safe communication between parents of the school but also a means of providing support and assistance to each other.
 A range of questions are regularly answered, and there is a useful section for buying and selling items.
-For more information on Classlist and to download the app click here.

 Spark Fund